Infrastructure

 The road is one of Kenya’s Vision 2030 infrastructure projects.

-The Northern Bypass, which was built a few years ago, is one of Kenya government’s major infrastructure projects aimed at making the country a regional business hub.
+The Northern Bypass, which was built a few years ago, is one of the Kenyan government’s major infrastructure projects aimed at making the country a regional business hub.

-The 31-km bypass starts from Ruaka trading centre along Limuru Road, overpasses Banana Road through Runda and Thome estates.
+The 31-km bypass starts from Ruaka Trading Centre along Limuru Road and overpasses Banana Road through Runda and Thome estates.
 The road then proceeds to Kahawa West and eventually to Ruiru, through Kamae, where it joins the Eastern Bypass.

 The Northern Bypass together with the Eastern Bypass were to cost Sh8.5 billion, but the projects overshot the budget by an undisclosed percentage due to land acquisition costs.